biobakery/cgfp/README.md

 ## Citation

-If you use the protocol or data files provided here, please cite our the following publication:
+If you use the protocol or data files provided here, please cite the following publication:

 TBD